GPurgatorio/Master-Computer-Science-ICT/README.md

 VLAN are useful to manage the access control to some resources (and avoid to access to some subnetwork from other subnetwork).
 Different VLANs for different purposes.

 ### Switch Anatomy
 A switch is an ASIC (application-specific integrated circuit).
 It can be proprietary architecture or non-proprietary.
-Layer two switches receive pkts and implements the equivalent of a bus: store and forward (there is a special address allowing broadcast).
+Layer two switches receive packets and implements the equivalent of a bus: store and forward (there is a special address allowing broadcast).
 At layer 3 there is no loop problem, as in layer 2, because of the Internet Table.

 Datacenter's switches are usually non-blocking.
 It basically means that this switches have the forwarding capacity that supports concurrently all ports at full port capacity.